jeffijoe/libx/README.md

     //     "name": "Jeff Hansen"
     //   }
     // }

+    // We want to set the `creator` ourselves, so slice it out of
+    // the `json`.
+    const { creator, ...rest } = json
     // Set the user in the user store, get a User (or undefined) back.
     // When created through a Store collection, models have access
-    // to the Root Store!
+    // to the Root Store.
-    const creator = this.rootStore.userStore.users.set(json.creator)
+    this.rootStore.userStore.users.set(creator)
     return {
-      ...json,
+      // All fields except `creator`.
+      ...rest,
+      // Assign the creator ID so we can look it up.
+      creatorId: creator._id,
       // We want all our dates as `Moment`s.
-      createdAt: moment(json.createdAt),
+      createdAt: moment(json.createdAt)
-      // Set it on the todo.
-Now we have a reference to the user model! creator
     }
   }
 }